 Is management reflection the same as journaling?

 They overlap, but they're not the same.
-Journaling is broad: personal, emotional, creative, or narrative.
-Management reflection is specifically about reviewing your decisions, conversations, and patterns as a leader.
-Intura is built for management reflection, not general journaling.
+Journaling can be anything: personal, emotional, creative.
+Management reflection is narrower on purpose.
+You're reviewing specific decisions, conversations, and patterns from your work as a leader.
+Intura is built for that narrower thing, not general journaling.

 How long does a reflection session take?